goFrendiAsgard/chimera-framework/README.md

 # After Process 1 and Process 2 finished, Process 3 and Process 4 should be executed in serial
 # Process 3 depend on both Process 1 and 2, and Process 4 depend on Process 3

-ins: a, b # The inputs of main process
+ins: a,b # The inputs of main process
 out: f # The outputs of main process
 series:
   # Process 1 and 2